hikikones/Lazycard/README.md

 npm install
 ```

-If you have a native module and get an error about some Python function not working during dependency installation, you may have to install [Python **2**](https://www.python.org/downloads/) with the `PATH` environment variable on Windows.
+If you get an error about some Python function not working during dependency installation, you may have to install [Python **2**](https://www.python.org/downloads/) with the `PATH` environment variable on Windows.
 Then remove the `node_modules` folder and install all dependencies again with `npm install`.

 ## Usage